Below I address some common questions regarding our new moon circles.

 Where are the circles located?
 And how does sign up work?

-Please be aware that advanced registration is required and closes 2 days before our circle is held.
-I recommend early registration, as our circles are limited in size to allow for greater intimacy and sharing time.
+Please be aware that advanced registration is required.
+In the past, I have recommended early registration, as our circles are limited in size to allow for greater intimacy and sharing time.
 In addition, payment is required with registration and cannot be collected at the door.
 We cannot accept drop-ins due to the planning involved for the space and materials needed (for virtual or in-person).
+However, these requirements – advanced registration and payment in advance – are dependent on the rules of the space hosting our circles.

 Financial limitations should not prevent someone from attending; please let us know if this is a concern for you, and we can discuss other forms of energetic exchange (trade, volunteer assistance, etc) or a reduced rate.

-Any logistic, registration, and/or payment questions should be directed to Allison (firstname.lastname@example.org) or Connie at The Resiliency Institute (email@example.com)
+Any logistic, registration, and/or payment questions should be directed to Allison (firstname.lastname@example.org) or the space that is hosting us.

 Are there any rules?